darian-catalin-cucer/Hello-Compose/README.md

 ## How does it work

-The user clicks on the dessert icon.
-After a certain number of clicks, the image changes.
-The user also sees the number of his “orders” and the total amount, which he can share.
+The user opens the app and sees a list of "messages".

 ## Screenshots